voelzmo/codex/aws.md

 # Part I - Deploying on AWS

 Welcome to the Stark & Wayne guide to deploying Cloud Foundry on Amazon Web Services.
+This guide provides the steps to create authentication credentials, generate a Virtual Private Cloud (VPC), then use Terraform to prepare a bastion host.

+From this bastion, we setup a special BOSH director we call the proto-BOSH server.

+![Levels of Bosh][bosh_levels]

+In the above diagram, BOSH (1) is the proto-BOSH, while BOSH (2) and BOSH (3) are the per-site BOSH directors.

 ## AWS Checklist